 Company founder and CEO Chrisoph Fraundorfer has been working on an advanced gyrocopter for the last 10 years with over 20,000 thousand labor hours using modern computational fluid dynamics analysis to optimize the rotor head and airframe.

-In addition, the company has designed a six (6) seat gyrocopter, the Tensor, for air taxi urban mobility passenger service, search and rescue, cargo and many other types of missions required by slow or fast moving air vehicles.
+The company has designed a six (6) seat gyrocopter, the Tensor, for air taxi urban mobility passenger service, search and rescue, cargo and many other types of missions required by slow or fast moving air vehicles.
 The cargo gyrocopter has no windows and is specifically for aerial cargo service only.
 The gyrocopters and newly designed rotor are also scalable based on the customer's needs.
 The company has patented their new rotor technology and fuselage design.
+Fraundorfer also unveiled a two seat technology demonstrator, the Tensor 600X, in May 2019.

 For more than 60 years, the gyrocopter has been spending time only as a niche market in the hobby sector.
 Commercial use is not allowed because the low load capacity of the “screwdriver” is a maximum of 450 kilograms.
 That’s what Fraundorfer wants to change because the gyrocopter basically has one advantage: It can fly slower and lower than a helicopter.
 In addition, fixed-wing and helicopter pilots can be retrained with little effort.